ibm-cloud-docs/account/catalog-add-private.md

 # Onboarding software to your account
 {: #create-private-catalog}

-The process to onboard software to your account includes importing a version to a private catalog, and validating that the version can be successfully installed on the target infrastructure that you require.
+The process to onboard software to your account includes importing a version to a private catalog, and validating that the version can be successfully installed on the deployment target.
 The software is then available to users in your account.
 {: shortdesc}

 ## Before you begin